moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 - **Folders.** Folder structure is extremely important in dbt.
 Not only do we need a consistent structure to find our way around the codebase, as with any software project, but our folder structure is also one of the key interfaces for understanding the knowledge graph encoded in our project (alongside the DAG and the data output into our warehouse).
 It should reflect how the data flows, step-by-step, from a wide variety of source-conformed models into fewer, richer business-conformed models.
 Moreover, we can use our folder structure as a means of selection in dbt [selector syntax](https://docs.getdbt.com/reference/node-selection/syntax).
 For example, with the above structure, if we got fresh xhibit data loaded and wanted to run all the models that build on our xhibit data, we can easily run `dbt build --select staging/xhibit_stg+` and we’re all set for building more up-to-date reports on Crown Courts.
   - ✅ **Subdirectories based on business grouping.** dbt recommends against this practice, however crate-a-derived-table has been built in a way that necessitates domains as subdirectories so that we can control access through [data egineering database access](https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/database_access/create_a_derived_table).
 This is a key deviation from dbt guidance.
   - ✅ **Subdirectories based on the source system**.
-Our internal transactional database is one system, the data we get from Stripe's API is another, and lastly the events from our Snowplow instrumentation.
-We've found this to be the best grouping for most companies, as source systems tend to share similar loading methods and properties between tables, and this allows us to operate on those similar sets easily.
+For the MoJ we have a staging domain and each subfolder in the domain will for it's own database.
+We expect that each database in the staging domain should be source aligned.
+This allows for future projects to pull on data that is already staged, saving time and reducing the chance of silo-ing data.
   - ❌ **Subdirectories based on loader.** Some people attempt to group by how the data is loaded (Fivetran, Stitch, custom syncs), but this is too broad to be useful on a project of any real size.

 - **File names.** Creating a consistent pattern of file naming is [crucial in dbt](https://docs.getdbt.com/blog/on-the-importance-of-naming).
 File names must be unique and correspond to the name of the model when selected and created in the warehouse.
 We recommend putting as much clear information into the file name as possible, including a prefix for the layer the model exists in, important grouping information, and specific information about the entity or transformation in the model.